MUST4707/06_Week.Assignment.Coding.6/README.md

 #### **1. Set Up the HTML File**
 - Create a basic webpage (`index.html`).
 - Add two sliders (`input type="range"`)—one for frequency and one for gain.
+- Add two buttons - one to start and one to stop
 - Link an external JavaScript file (`script.js`).

 #### **2. Implement WebAudio in `script.js`**